Process automation that turns rules into reliable execution

 Less architectural risk and less manual stitching between workstreams.

-Where the workflow contains many repetitive decisions, team handoffs or manual status tracking.
+When the process contains repeated decisions, team handoffs, validations or manual status and deadline tracking.

 01